Kyakhta trade: Goods and money

 There was some amount of illegal and informal trade, but we have no numbers.
 There were many regulations prohibiting the export of certain goods and making others a state monopoly.
 The regulations changed frequently.
 Trade was mostly by barter and both sides sometimes tried to prevent the export of coined money.

-Money Value The money value of goods had to be estimated, accounting practices were imperfect and there was some bribery.
-After the period of state caravans the value of goods exported was about: 1755:600,000 rubles, 1768: 1,000,000, 1780:2,700,000, 1800:4,200,000, 1805:5,700,000.
+Money value: The money value of goods had to be estimated, accounting practices were imperfect and there was some bribery.
+After the period of state caravans the value of goods exported was about: 600,000 rubles in 1755, 1,000,000 in 1768, 2,700,000 in 1780, 4,200,000 in 1800, and 5,700,000 in 1805.
 Tax revenue was about 20% of exports.
 The Kyakhta trade was perhaps 7% of Russian foreign trade.
 Another writer says that the annual trade in 1824-30 was between 5.5 and 7.8 million rubles and by mid-century it had reached 16 million rubles, but it is not clear whether this is exports, imports or both.

-Exports Furs were 70-85% by value, with the percent tending to decline, especially as European-made goods increased.
+Exports: Furs were 70-85% by value, with the percentage tending to decline, especially as European-made goods increased.
 Squirrel was the largest by quantity, about 2-4 million pelts annually.
 Furs were followed by leather and hides, Russian and later foreign cloth and then miscellaneous goods.
-In the period 1800-1805 about two thirds of Kyakhta exports were of non-Russian origin.
-The percent before 1800 is not clear.
+In the period of 1800-1805 about two thirds of Kyakhta exports were of non-Russian origin.
+The ratio before 1800 is not clear.

-Imports About 50-60% was cotton (it is not clear where this came from).
+Imports: About 50-60% was cotton (it is not clear where this came from).
 Silk, both raw and processed was about a third.
 Tea imports started small but were 22% by value in 1792 and 40% ten years later.
 These were followed by tobacco and manufactured goods.
-An unknown part of the northbound trade was brought by "Bukharans" as the Russians called Central Asian traders.
+An unknown part of the northbound trade was brought by "Bukharans", as the Russians called Central Asian traders.